AtakamaLLC/lint-diffs/README.md

 [eslint]
 extensions=.js

+[shellcheck]
+extensions=.sh
 ```

 In this example, a flake8 and pylint are run on every diff file ending in `.py`.
-Additionally, the ruby linter has been enabled, and is set to always report warnings.
+Additionally, ruby, eslint and shell script linters have been enabled.
+The ruby linter has been modified
+to always report warnings, on any changed file, not just changed lines.

 To add new linters:
  - The linter has to report to stdout